 Accommodation levels and hotels are slightly different in Turkey to general Western standards.
 We regularly inspect all the hotels we use to ensure that the service you receive is as close as possible to your expectations.
-Please check your hotel room when you first arrive (hot water, cleanliness etc.), as our rep will wait in the hotel reception for at least 15 minutes to help in case of any problems.
+Please check your hotel room when you first arrive (hot water, cleanliness etc.), as our rep or your guide will be available to assist in case of any problems.

 We will contact you with your arrival hotel details normally a couple of weeks before departure.

 Rooming Arrangements: Single, Twin, Triple and Double bedded rooms are available in all of the hotels used on these tours.
 If you are a single traveller who is happy to share then please let us know and we will aim to pair you up with another traveller of the same sex.
 If this is not available then the single supplement will be added to your booking, but will be refunded if we are later available to arrange a share.
 Room shares are arranged in order of booking.